تبیین گستره اعتبار ظهور بدوی کلام مقنن، با نظر به مؤلفههای برتر تفسیری در حقوق مدنی و کیفری

 • Mahdi Shahabi 4

-1 PhD Student in Private Law, Faculty of Administrative Sciences and Economics, University of Isfahan, Isfahan, Iran.
+1 PhD in Private Law, Faculty of Administrative Sciences and Economics, University of Isfahan, Isfahan, Iran.

 2 Associate Professor, Department of Law, Faculty of Administrative Sciences and Economics, University of Isfahan, Isfahan, Iran.